-A area of steep ground with an easterly aspect sloping down to the River North Esk.
+An area of steep ground with an easterly aspect sloping down to the River North Esk.
 The northern section is designated Ancient Semi-Natural Woodland and contains a large proportion of mature beech with mixed broadleaves.
 Old growth yews and beech, including a veteran tree of note, border the footpath at the top of the slope.
 An underground pipeline passes through the middle of the slope and coincides with a strip of younger mixed broadleaves and open ground.
 Broadleaf natural regeneration (mainly sycamore, ash is abundant throughout the sub-compartment.
 Slope down to river is dominated by bluebells with small patches of dog's mercury and buckler ferns.
-A small area of snowberry still remains but rhododendron has been successfully removed.
+Small areas of snowberry and Common Periwinkle can be found here and rhododendron has significantly taken hold on the steeper slopes.